-Christian Gosvig Olesen is a researcher and lecturer at the University of Amsterdam, where he teaches subjects in film and media studies and in moving image archiving and presentation.
-His research interests include moving image archiving theory and history, film and media historiography, digital methods and practice-based research, the latter with a special interest in critical practices of digital (film) sampling in experimental and popular music.
+Christian Gosvig Olesen is Assistant Professor Digital Media and Cultural Heritage at the University of Amsterdam.
+He teaches subjects in film and media studies and in moving image archiving and presentation.
+His research interests include moving image archiving theory and history, film and media historiography, digital methods, found footage, remixing and practice-based research, the latter with a special interest in critical practices of digital (film) sampling in experimental and popular music.

-Currently, he is also affiliated with Utrecht University as Teaching & Training Officer for the CLARIAH Media Suite, where he coordinates and develops the Media Suite Learn initiative.
-In this capacity he helps integrating the Media Suite into curricula and research projects at Dutch universities, while studying the historical emergence of multimedia scholarship and digital research environments in media studies.
+Currently, he is also Teaching & Training Officer for the CLARIAH Media Suite, where he coordinates and develops the Media Suite Learn initiative.
+In this capacity he helps integrating the Media Suite into curricula and research projects at Dutch universities, while also studying the historical emergence of multimedia scholarship and digital research environments in media studies.

 Previously he has carried out research on digital methods and artistic research for audiovisual archives in various projects.
 As researcher and project manager in the project The Sensory Moving Image Archive: Boosting Creative Reuse for Artistic Practice and Research (2017-2019), led by Professor of Film Heritage and Digital Film Culture and Chief Curator at EYE Filmmuseum Giovanna Fossati, he contributed to developing an environment for browsing moving images from EYE and the Netherlands Institute for Sound and Vision based on visual features and relations.
-In 2017-2018 he was Principal Investigator of the NWO CLARIAH project MIMEHIST: Annotating EYE’s Jean Desmet Collection, that embedded and made it possible to research the Jean Desmet Collection of the EYE Filmmuseum in the Media Suite using video annotation tools.
-In 2017-2018, he was invited as the inaugural Scholar-in-residence at the EYE Filmmuseum in the museum’s new artist and scholar in residency program.
-During his residency he researched the role played by compilation films in the museum’s early acquisition and programming policies, focussing on primarily on Nicole Vedres’s Paris 1900 (1947).
+In 2017-2018 he was Principal Investigator of the NWO CLARIAH project MIMEHIST: Annotating EYE’s Jean Desmet Collection.
+The project embedded Eye Filmmuseum’s Jean Desmet Collection in the Media Suite and made it possible to research the collection using video annotation tools.
+In 2017-2018, he was invited as the inaugural Scholar-in-residence at the EYE Filmmuseum in the museum’s new artist and scholar in residence program.
+During his residency he researched the role played by compilation films in the museum’s early acquisition and programming policies, focussing primarily on Nicole Vedres’s Paris 1900 (1947).

 Christian also has a longstanding interest in sound theory and auditory culture and is an avid field recordist, sampler enthusiast, listener of radio and various forms of experimental music (in lack of better terms…).
 You can listen to and read about some of his sound works here.